losizm/scamper/README.md

     throw new Exception(s"Message not posted: ${res.status.code}")
 }
 ```

+The `acceptEncodings` provides a list of content coding ranges, which are used
+to set the `Accept-Encoding` header on each outgoing request.

 The `bufferSize` is the size in bytes used for the client socket's send and
 receive buffers.